Universal Freezing Transitions of Dipole-Conserving Chains: Proof of the particle-connected CS-to-ES algorithm

 Let us consider the first step in the algorithm.
 If there is no cluster of size $k-2$, this step does not have an impact.
-If there is such a cluster, then say it is at index $j$, such that $c_j=k-2$, and that the leftmost particle in it is at site $i$.
-After the outward hop gate $U^+_{i-1,i+k-2}$ is applied to it, the following changes in cluster size will occur:
+If there is such a cluster, then say it is at index $j$, such that $c_j=k-2$, and that the leftmost particle in the cluster is at site $i+1$.
+After the outward hop gate $U^+_{i,i+k-1}$ is applied to it, the following changes in cluster size occur:

+Indeed, the $j$th cluster loses two particles, and the clusters to its left and right both gain one (or new clusters are started if they are not there already).
 If the new value of $c_{j+1}$ satisfies $c_{j+1}<k-2$, then no further hops are applied until the algorithm loops back round to the first site.
-If $c_{j+1}=k-2$ on the other hand, then the outward hop operator is applied again, resulting in
+If $c_{j+1}=k-2$, on the other hand, then the outward hop operator is applied again, resulting in

-Again, a further hop operator will only be applied if $c_{j+2}=k-2$; these outward hops will continue until an outward hop occurs in which no cluster of size $k-2$ is formed, or else a cluster of size $k-2$ is formed which overlaps with the boundary (in which the particles just contribute to the pile-up at the boundary) at which point the algorithm loops back to the first site.
+Again, a further hop operator is only applied if $c_{j+2}=k-2$; these outward hops continue until an outward hop occurs in which no cluster of size $k-2$ is formed, or else a cluster of size $k-2$ (or more) is formed which overlaps with the boundary (in which case the particles in that cluster just contribute to the particle stack at the boundary).
+At this point, the algorithm loops back to the first site.

-When the algorithm loops back to the first site and runs through again, then $c_{j-1}\leq k-2$, and all other clusters (up to the possible exception of the boundary) have size less than $k-2$.
+When the algorithm loops back to the first site, then at the start $c_{j-1}\leq k-2$, and all other clusters (up to the possible exception of those on the boundary) have size less than $k-2$.
 If $c_{j-1}< k-2$, then the first step of the algorithm terminates.
 If $c_{j-1}= k-2$, then the same series of hops is performed again, with the end result that either $c_{j-2}=k-2$ or else no cluster away from the boundaries has size $k-2$.
-This continues until there are no clusters of size $k-2$ not on the boundary left, which must eventually occur due to the finite size of the system.\\
+This continues until no clusters of size $k-2$ not on the boundary are left, which must eventually occur due to the finite size of the system.